Friday, May 18, 2018

 April 2018 Democracy School Questions

 Thank you again to each of you for attending our Democracy School: Building Health Power in Immigrant Communities 2018 last month.
 As promised during the discussion breakout groups, we have answers for each of your questions.
-The answers are provided in English for the time being.
-We will have translations in Spanish and Portuguese shortly.
 Please take a minute to go over each of these questions and answers here.
 Find the Portuguese version here, and the Spanish version here.